mxbazin/mxbazin/README.md

 with a strong focus on **computational fluid dynamics, numerical methods, and physics-based simulation**.

-While my coursework is centered on CFD and numerical methods, my research work is experimental, focusing on PIV-based flow control, with the long-term goal of bridging modeling and experiments in fluid mechanics.
+While my coursework is centered on CFD and numerical methods, my research work is experimental, focusing on PIV-based flow control.

 ---